ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Preservation of Message Boundaries {#prop-boundaries}

-This property specifies whether the application needs to use a transport protocol that preserves message boundaries.
+This property specifies whether the application needs or prefers to use a transport protocol that preserves message boundaries.
 The recommended default is to Prefer Preservation of Message Boundaries.